 As you can see there is such an abundance of delicious foods you can eat on the plant based diet that you need never go hungry.
-Out of those above foods you can make hundreds of different meals; and for inspiration you only need to check out some of the great vegan recipe websites out there on the internet.
+Out of those above foods you can make hundreds of different meals, and for inspiration you only need to check out some of the great vegan recipe websites out there.
 All this means it really is getting easier and easier every day to convert to this health boosting way of life with as little effort as possible on your behalf.

 Plant Based Food Combining for Nutritionally Complete Meals

 Here’s the part where I will help you understand how to put a ‘complete’ meal together, which means obtaining the correct amounts of protein, carbohydrates, fats, fiber and nutrients in your meals.
 You want a good array of all of these at every meal or snack to feel satiated and full, and as many of the plant foods on this list are low GI (glycemic index) they will also help to keep your blood sugar more stable, thus helping to stop junk food and sugar cravings.